Stem Cells for MS: A Novel Treatment Approach

 MSCs have been extensively studied in clinical trials for MS, with promising outcomes.
 They have been shown to improve disability, reduce relapses, and enhance neurological function.
 Ongoing research aims to optimize MSC delivery methods and further elucidate their mechanisms of action.

-Transplantation de cellules souches hématopoïétiques (HSCT) is a more aggressive approach that involves replacing a patient’s immune system with stem cells from a healthy donor.
+Transplantation de cellules souches hématopoïétiques (GCSH) is a more aggressive approach that involves replacing a patient’s immune system with stem cells from a healthy donor.
 HSCT has been shown to halt disease progression and induce long-term remission in some MS patients.
 Cependant, it carries significant risks and is only considered for severe cases.

 Cellules souches pluripotentes induites: A Game-Changer